A Rush of Blood to the Head: Composition

 Production of the album began quickly with the writing of the track "Politik", which was a song seen as a reflection of the world at the time, giving the band a renewed perspective on their lives and society.
 Many of the song lyrics on the album relate strongly to the theme of urgency.
 Martin has commented that previous songs were more relaxed since they were in a comfortable state of mind: "Perhaps there's a bit more urgency on some of these songs.
 And that's born from all the places we've been and the things we've experienced."
 Martin has explained.
 In relation to the theme of urgency, Martin has also stated that the album's title means "doing something on impulse".

 Several songs on the album are about the themes of love and relationships.
 These tracks are based on reality, but according to Martin, they were written with a fictional twist: "Songs are like fairy tales: they have a beginning and an end and you can make it all work perfectly.
 Real life doesn't work like that".

 The album includes ballads and acoustic songs featuring extensive use of guitar and piano.
-The U2-esque "epic rock" of the album's opening track "Politik", the piano-driven "Clocks", the loud guitars of "A Whisper", and the country rock-inspired guitar in "Warning Sign" were seen as an extension of the band's musical range.
-Chris Martin has also stated that the album's title track is an homage to American singer-songwriter Johnny Cash, whom he considered one of "the greatest ... men with just guitars".
+The U2-esque "epic rock" of the album's opening track "Politik", the piano-driven "Clocks", the loud guitars of "A Whisper" and the country rock-inspired guitar in "Warning Sign" were seen as an extension of the band's musical range.
+Chris Martin has also stated that the album's title track is an homage to American singer-songwriter Johnny Cash.
 The title track is about uncertainties faced in life.

-According to Martin, the song "Green Eyes" was composed for two individuals: An "American friend" (speculated to be a woman of Chris' romantic desire), and bandmate Jonny Buckland.
+According to Martin, the song "Green Eyes" was composed for an "American friend" and guitarist Jonny Buckland.
+Drummer Will Champion revealed that "A Whisper" was recorded on a single take during an interview for Apple Music, adding that the band never managed to re-record the song or play it live properly after the original session.